Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-The first element on the right-hand-side of \eqref{our:composition} is the change in the average wage resulting directly from changes over time in the distribution of the observable characteristics, while its second element is the same as the second element in (\ref{MR:selection}).
+The first element on the right-hand side of \eqref{our:composition} is the change in the average wage resulting directly from changes over time in the distribution of the observable characteristics while the second element is the same as the second term in (\ref{MR:selection}).

 Finally, our structural effect is: